natalie-kate/music_to_my_ears/TESTING.md

   - Product admin delete button opens a delete confirmation, cancel button closes it and delete button, successfully deletes product from database and success message shows.

 ### View Basket Page
   - Edit item opens a collapsible to edit quantity.
-Quantity values available are available stock.
+Quantity values available are will be stock quantity of that product so will differ between them.
   - Update basket and cancel button in the edit collapsible both work.
   - Upon basket update success message shows
   - Delete product button opens a delete confirmation, cancel button closes it and "Yes, I'm sure" button, successfully deletes product from basket and success message shows.